vesuxyz/docs/blog/2025-03-04-alterscope-new-curator/index.md

 ## Discover the New Pools

-Alterscope’s new curated pools bring fresh ways to put your assets to work—whether you’re borrowing stable liquidity looking or multiplying exposure.
-Here are a few ways to take advantage of the new pools:
+Alterscope’s new curated pools bring new strategies to optimize your assets—whether you’re unlocking liquidity, multiplying exposure, or making the most of staking rewards.
+Here are a few:

-- [Borrow CASH against USDC](https://vesu.xyz/borrow) to unlock more liquidity while earning yield on your USDC collateral.
+- [Borrow CASH against USDC](https://vesu.xyz/borrow) to access liquidity while earning with your USDC.
-- [Multiply wstETH with ETH](https://vesu.xyz/multiply) to boost exposure and yield.
+- [Multiply wstETH with ETH](https://vesu.xyz/multiply) to boost your ETH exposure.
-- [Use xSTRK as collateral to borrow USDC](https://vesu.xyz/borrow) to unlock more liquidity while receiving staking & STRK rewards.
+- [Use xSTRK as collateral to borrow USDC](https://vesu.xyz/borrow) to get more liquidity while receiving staking & DeFi Spring rewards for xSTRK.

 All settings of the new pools can be accessed via the [Pools page](https://vesu.xyz/pools).